 London’s Workforce Race Strategy outlines the challenge and complexity involved in addressing race inequality, while recognising that this will require a long-term commitment.
 A series of 15 evidence-based recommendations set out how London’s NHS can make a significant and tangible difference to the experiences of its BME workforce.
 The strategy documents can be downloaded below:

-Earlier this year the NHS launched the People Plan that outlines actions for leaders across the NHS for 2020/21 and includes some significant steps for race equality.
+In 2020 the NHS launched the People Plan that outlines actions for leaders across the NHS for 2020/21 and includes some significant steps for race equality.
 This includes the launch of the NHS Race and Health Observatory, to identify and tackle the specific health challenges facing people from BME backgrounds.

-London has also formed a People Board which aims to make the NHS in London a better and more equal place to work by: increasing the diversity of the workforce and promoting equality, diversity and inclusion strategies; redesigning ways of working; improving the leadership culture; and growing and training the workforce.
+London has also formed a People Board, which aims to make the NHS in London a better and more equal place to work by: increasing the diversity of the workforce and promoting equality, diversity and inclusion strategies; redesigning ways of working; improving the leadership culture; and growing and training the workforce.

 For more information or to get involved please contact: London.RaceStrategy@nhs.net